rcastellotti/papers/papers/dynamo.md

 ***Table 2: Performance of client-driven and server-driven coordination approaches.***

-## Balancig background vs. foreground tasks
+## Balancing background vs. foreground tasks

 Each node performs different kinds of background tasks for replica synchronization and data handoff (either due to hinting or adding/removing nodes) in addition to its normal foreground put/get operations.
 In early production settings,